Safari Rally

-The Safari Rally is a rally held in Kenya.
+The Safari Rally is an automobile rally held in Kenya.
 It was first held in 1953 as a celebration of the coronation of Queen Elizabeth II.
 The event was part of the World Rally Championship from 1973 until 2002, before returning in 2021.
 It is historically regarded as one of the toughest events in the World Rally Championship, and one of the most popular rallies in Africa.
-From 2003, a historical event (East African Safari Rally) has been held biannually.
+From 2003, a historical event (East African Safari Rally) has been held biennially.

 History

 It was first held from 27 May to 1 June 1953 as the East African Coronation Safari in Kenya, Uganda and Tanganyika, as a celebration of the coronation of Queen Elizabeth II.
 In 1960 it was renamed the East African Safari Rally and kept that name until 1974, when it became the Safari Rally.
 From 1973, the rally was part of the World Rally Championship.

 The 5000 km route featured a variety of roads and terrain - from fesh fesh (very fine powdered sand), fast farm tracks, and very rough roads up or down the Great Rift Valley.
 In heavy rain, roads would often turn into thick, deep mud.
 The event was run on open roads, with all of the route being competitive mileage.
 The driver with the lowest accumulation of penalty time between time controls was declared the winner.

 The rally was historically one of the fastest events in the world championship with average speeds over 100 km/h.
 However, the roughness of the terrain and the long stages meant that the winner was often the most reliable or the fastest cautious driver.
 In later years, top rally teams would use helicopters to fly ahead of the cars to warn of animals or other vehicles on the rally route.Teams built specially strengthened cars for the event, with bullbars, snorkels (for river crossings) and bright lights to warn wildlife.
 In the 1990s, Toyota Team Europe had a full-time test team in Kenya, preparing and testing the rally cars for the event.
 During the rally, repairs had to be regularly made to the cars, which added to the elapsed time of the competitors.
 In later years, tyre mousse - allowing tyres to maintain functionality despite a puncture - allowed drivers to tackle the event flat out, despite the length of the event.

 In 1996, the event adopted the special stage format, and servicing cars from helicopters was prohibited.
 From that edition until 2002, it featured around 2000 km of timed stages, with stages well over 60 km long, unlike most rallies which had under 500 km of total timed distance.
 This meant that the winner's total time penalty was above 12 hours in 1996 and decreased to two seconds shy of 8 hours in 2002.
 Despite this, the rally continued to be run on open roads.
 The event was excluded from the WRC calendar due to a lack of finance and organisation in 2003.